Study Law in UK

 Types of law degree available in the UK

 There are also BA/BSc qualifications available at undergraduate level

 where a law is combined with subjects such as accountancy and psychology, and these take between three and four years of study to achieve.
 BA/BSc degrees are more popular with students who want to study law.
 Students who do not wish to embark on a career as a lawyer or solicitor.
 Students studying a BA or Bsc degree can spend as much as 30% of their course studying other than law.
 Prospective applicants to a UK undergraduate law course are required to have at least three A-level or equivalent qualifications at a minimum level of two B’s and a C grade.
 No prior law-qualification is required, but it is often preferable for a student to have studied English or Maths at A-level.

-The typical UCAS tariff criteria is 250-280 points, and those with an International Baccalaureate should have a score no lower than 33.
-If you are unsure whether your qualifications meet these standards, our friendly and supportive team have many years experience in helping international students apply to study in the UK.
+The typical UCAS tariff criteria are 250-280 points.
+Students with an International Baccalaureate should have a score no lower than 33.
+If you are unsure whether your qualifications meet these standards, our friendly and supportive team have many years experience in helping international students apply to study in the UK

-Law students whose first language is not English must demonstrate their proficiency before being given a non-conditional offer onto a British law course.
-The best way to prove this is via the IELTS test, however a law course will be unlikely to accept you should your score on the test be lower than 6.5, with some universities requiring a 7.0 score.
+.
+Law students whose first language is not English.
+They must demonstrate their proficiency before given a non-conditional offer to a British law course.
+The best way to prove this is via the IELTS test.
+A law course will be unlikely to accept you unless your score on the test is lower than 6.5.
+Some universities requiring a 7.0 score.